brettski74/Milton/resources/README.md

 layout is recommended for your particular power supply.
 These were all generated using [Emmett](https://github.com/brettski74/Emmett), so if none of these suit your needs, you can use Emmett to help design a layout that does.

-Ideally, you want your hotplate to have maximum power available near the peark reflow temperatures.
+Ideally, you want your hotplate to have maximum power available near the peak reflow temperatures.
 This is assumed to be around 220°C, which is the typical peak reflow temperature for standard tin-lead solders.
 Since the resistance of the heating element increases with temperature, this means that we want to design to achieve the desired power into your hotplate when the heating element is hot.
 This does mean that for many power supplies